robertinant/msp-ti-zephyr/boards/arm/lp_mspm0g3507/docs/index.rst

 | I2C       | on-chip    | i2c                   |
 +-----------+------------+-----------------------+

-More details about the supported peripherals are available in MSPM0G350X TRM.
+More details about the supported peripherals are available in `MSPM0G3507 TRM`_.
 Other hardware features are not currently supported by the Zephyr kernel.

 Building and Flashing